spataphore1337/faststream/docs/docs/en/getting-started/middlewares/index.md

 ## Subscriber Middleware

 Subscriber middlewares will be called at your `handler` function call.
-Using it, you can patch the incoming message body right before passing it to your consumer subscriber or catch any handler exception by returning a fallback value to publish (the middleware return value will be published then).
+Using it, you can patch the incoming message body right before passing it to your consumer/subscriber or catch any handler exception by returning a fallback value to publish (the middleware return value will be published then).

 In this case, you need to implement the `consume_scope` middleware method: